wangrunji0408/DBProject/SQLSpec.md

 	- UNIQUE
 - QueryCommand
 	- INSERT INTO identifier VALUES ValueLists
-	- DELETE FROM identifier WHERE Where
+	- DELETE FROM identifier (WHERE Where)?
-	- UPDATE identifier SET Set WHERE Where
+	- UPDATE identifier SET Set (WHERE Where)?
-	- SELECT Select FROM TableList WHERE where
+	- SELECT Select FROM TableList (WHERE where)?
+(GROUPBY ColumnSpec)?
 - Where
 	- Condition (AND Condition)*
 - Condition